Choose an effective, convenient, and comfortable airway clearance therapy with the SmartVest Airway Clearance System.

 Overall the quietest HFCWO generator in the current market, the SmartVest SQL system is about as quiet as moderate rainfall.

-SmartVest SQL delivers a greater percent decompression than other HFCWO devices, which allows users to breathe easier during therapy and experience a more comfortable treatment.
+SmartVest SQL delivers a greater percent decompression than other HFCWO devices, which allows users to breathe easier during vest therapy and experience a more comfortable treatment.

 SmartVest delivers HFCWO therapy that’s uniquely yours with more than 200 style, color, and fit combinations.

-SmartVest SQL with SmartVest Connect wireless technology makes it easy to track therapy performance and provides collaboration between patient and healthcare professionals in treatment decisions.
+SmartVest SQL with SmartVest Connect wireless technology makes it easy to track vest therapy performance and provides collaboration between patient and healthcare professionals in treatment decisions.

 Wireless technology made easy: just plug it in.
 No extra cords or modules; it works out of the box.